 About the Journal

-As a diamond open access journal, Politikon ensures free global access to all published work and encourages broad dissemination and citation of its content.
+As a diamond open access journal, IAPSS Politikon ensures free global access to all published work and encourages broad dissemination and citation of its content.

 Current Issue